Origin Energy Ltd Annual Shareholders Meeting Transcript

-Good morning, ladies and gentlemen, and welcome to Origin's 21st Annual General Meeting.
-For those of you who don't know me, my name is Gordon Cairns, and I'm the Chairman of Origin Energy Limited and of today's meeting.
+Good morning, ladies and gentlemen.
+I would like to extend a warm welcome to our shareholders here in Sydney, those joining us online and all my Origin colleagues.
+My name is Scott Perkins, and I'm the Chair of Origin Energy Limited.
+It's my privilege to chair this Origin's 24th Annual General Meeting.

-Before I formally declare the meeting open, I would like to acknowledge that we are hosting today's meeting virtually on the land of the Gadigal people, the traditional custodians of this land.
-I also acknowledge the traditional custodians of the various lands and places from where you are joining this meeting virtually today and pay my respects to elders past, present and emerging.
+Before I formally declare the meeting open, I would like to acknowledge the Gadigal people of the Eora nation, the traditional custodians of this land, and pay my respects to their elders past, present and future.

-We will now play a short acknowledgment of country produced by our people.
+I would like to provide you with some important information regarding the safety procedures we all need to follow in the unlikely event of an emergency.
+You will all note the emergency exits in the ballroom.
+Should there be an emergency situation, you will hear 2 tones.
+The first tone is a pre-alert tone, and you should remain seated and await directions from hotel staff.
+If you hear a second tone, this will be the evacuation tone and you should move to the nearest exit.
+Listen to the instructions

 Origin Energy Ltd Annual Shareholders Meeting Transcript